Want to blow humongous clouds? Want your dense fog of vapour to block out the Sun?

 The problem is that although VG is almost tasteless, it does have a slight touch of sweetness, and it doesn’t carry flavour as well as PG.
 That’s why concentrated flavourings come mixed in PG, not VG.

-A 50/50 ratio, such as that used in the Halo Vapour Co e-liquid, is ideal for most vapers.
+A 50/50 ratio, such as that used in Halo Vapour Co or Vampire 10ml Vape e-liquid, is ideal for most vapers.
 This still offers great flavour, with excellent vapour production and a manageable throat hit.
-But you can push it to 60 or 70 percent PG if you want even better flavour.
+But you can push it to 60 or even the 70 percent PG found in the Vape Mate e-liquid range if you want even better flavour.

 Click to tweet this quote..

 6 – Below-Coil Airflow Boosts Flavour